-Chemistry UTINs will be enrolled in the parent course Chem-X371.
-One credit is offered for each course but duties will differ depending on the needs of the instructor - please refer to the individual course descriptions at the end of this document.
+Chemistry UTINs will be enrolled in the parent course Chem-X371 and the first six modules in the online course must be completed by all first-time UTINs regardless of whether the course is taken for credit or audited.
+Students who are second or subsequent term UTINs are required to complete modules 7 and 8, again this is regardless of whether the course is taken for credit or audited.
+One credit is offered but duties will differ depending on the needs of the individual course instructor - please refer to the individual course descriptions at the end of this document.
 As a general guide, 1 credit hour will require approximately 6 hours of duties.
 These are elective credits and cannot be used for the chemistry or biochemistry major requirements.
+This course may be taken up to three times for credit but you are strongly advised to speak to your own academic advisor about how this may affect your GPA, transcript record, and post-degree career aims.
 A reduction in credit hours may be required to remain within the flat-rate credit hour fee for 12-18 credit hours.
 Submission of requests for a reduction are the responsibility of the student and should be directed to Kayse Ehinger via email at ehinger@iu.edu.
 Please note that a 0 credit hours request (auditing) will require specific paperwork and incur the auditing fee (\$25.00).